Index Copernicus Value: 81.12|Worldcat: OCLC-820467541

 The Journal will publish original research article in short-length, Experimental studies, Review articles based on comprehensive and objective analysis, Case study, Case reports, Short communications, Commentary, reporting results on innovations, Contemporary news items, Conference/workshop's proceedings, PhD abstracts and Exceptional commentaries on major events.

-The journal is using Editorial Manager System for quality peer review process.
+The journal is using Editorial Tracking System for quality peer review process.
 Review processing is performed by the editorial board members of Electronic Journal of Biology or outside experts; at least two independent reviewers approval followed by editor approval is required for acceptance of any citable manuscript.
 Authors can track their progress through the system.
 Reviewers can download manuscripts and submit their opinions to the editor.
 Editors can manage the whole submission/review/revise/publish process.

 Developmental biology is the study of animals and plants grow and develop, and are synonymous with ontogeny.
 In plants, development occurs in embryos, during vegetative reproduction, and in the normal outgrowth of roots, shoots, flowers.
 Developmental Biology has also help to generate modern stem cell biology which promises a number of important practical benefits for human health.
 In animals most development occurs in embryonic life, but it is also found in regeneration, metamorphosis and asexual reproduction in the growth and differentiation of stem cells in the adult organism.
 It is one of the fastest growing fields that integrate molecular biology, physiology, anatomy, cancer research, neurobiology, cell biology, immunology, ecology, and evolutionary biology.